EA Sports has released the player ratings for the new edition, FIFA 22.

 Ronaldo’s third place is definitely an ode to his consistency over the years.

-However, given his average season last time out, fans would not have argued had his name surfaced a few spots down the order.
+However, given his average season last time out, fans would not have argued had his name appeared a few spots down the order.

 Neymar is another player on the list who has been granted ratings based on his reputation rather than his output last season.